Creating a strong whitepaper is a crucial part of inbound marketing (click here if you want to know more on what inbound marketing is >).

 According to Artversion, white papers are one of the most effective tools in the B2B world, and that is because they are great for educating potential customers about a certain topic you provide the solution for.

 But once you have put in all the effort in writing remarkable content for your white paper, why should you now bother about the design?

 Bottom line is, if you don't create a good design around your white paper, no one will download it!
 A good design will create more engagement and excitement around your white paper and it will help you communicate the message more effectively, and therefore it's very important to get it right.

-The following tips can be used to design any PDF marketing material your company produces to really make it stand out.
+The following tips can be used for optimal white paper design to really make it stand out.

 1. Choose the right software